martuscellifaria/TcpSockets/README.md

 ## TCP Sockets
-An implementation of TCP Sockets using the C++ Language and Object Oriented Programming.
+An implementation of TCP Sockets using the C++ Language and Object Oriented Programming (Linux only).